Plantar Fasciitis in Basketball

 Some people suggest rolling a golf ball under the foot, but I find that its smooth surface makes it too-readily slip out from beneath the foot.
 Rolling a tennis ball beneath your foot, you can go side to side AND up and down the foot, says Dr. Ross.
 One tip he suggests is to experiment with making a slit in the tennis ball to make it a little softer, and depending on the size of the slit, you can adjust the density you want to feel under the foot.

 The Web is rife with products aimed at massaging the plantar fascia.
-One person I know swears by the Hand and Foot Treatment Kit she bought for $40 from meltmethod.com, but who knows how much it helps to roll something under your foot?
+One person I know swears by the Hand and Foot Treatment Kit she bought from meltmethod.com, but who knows how much it helps to roll something under your foot?
 “People sometimes feel better because maybe it is creating a stretch with the pressures put on it,” says Debbie Nawoczenski, PT, PhD and professor in the Department of Physical Therapy at IthacaCollege–RochesterCenter.
 “There’s speculation that it’s breaking up tissue.
 We don’t know that to be true.
 You don’t see it out there as one of the recommendations on medical Web sites.”

 You do see a lot of athletes using frozen water bottles as part of an extensive massage program, but pro teams have them doing it as one part of a “shotgun” approach throwing everything at the problem all at once to get them back out on the floor.